 Once learners have agreed on which elements they would like to alter in the original story, they can start writing their rough draft.

 You can offer feedback on their first copy, or you can have the teams swap their work and offer constructive feedback on another team’s story.
 After the peer-review session, students should integrate the comments they received from others, revise and edit their text to produce the good copy of their story.

 Students publish their work.
 You may have each teams read their text to the class.

 Fairy tales with a modern twist – creative writing idea during the year

 Students will carry out this creative project the same way as the previous activity.
 However, instead of turning a classic fairy tale into a dark story, learners will need to adapt it and turn it into a modern fairy tale.
 After reading the story and taking notes of the important elements of the text, students may choose to replace the characters with teenagers who are struggling with different social issues.
-For instance, the ball room in the story of Cinderella could become a prom night or homecoming night, the prince or princess could be the rich spoiled teen who needs an important life lesson to learn, the three little pigs could become three brothers who are trying to successfully get through their senior year while fighting to stay away from bad influence represented by the wolf, that could be the symbol of drug use or bad habits these teenagers are fighting to break.
+For instance, the ball room in the story of Cinderella could become a prom night or homecoming night, the prince or princess could be the rich spoiled teen who needs an important life lesson to learn, the three little pigs could become three brothers who are trying to successfully get through their senior year while fighting to stay away from bad influence represented by the wolf, which could be the symbol of drug use, toxic friendship or bad habits these teenagers are fighting to break.
 The possibilities are endless.

 I hope these creative writing project ideas will help you to put a twist on your writing lessons around Halloween and all year round.